-Appearance: the eyes of a silver bream are distinctively large in comparison to its head and it also has reddish pectoral fins with grey tips.
+Appearance: the eyes of a silver bream are distinctively large in comparison to its head.
+It also has reddish pectoral fins with grey tips.

 British record: 3lb 4oz (British Record Fish Committee January 2015)

-Lateral Line scale count: 43-48 (this is the dark row of scales along the central length of the fishes body).
+Lateral line scale count: 43-48 (this is the dark row of scales along the central length of the fish's body)

 Lifespan: 10 years